rapidsai/cugraph/docs/cugraph/source/index.rst

 Getting started with cuGraph

 Required hardware/software for cuGraph and `RAPIDS <https://docs.rapids.ai/user-guide>`_
- * NVIDIA GPU, Volta architecture or later, with `compute capability <https://developer.nvidia.com/cuda-gpus> 7.0+`_
+ * NVIDIA GPU, Volta architecture or later, with `compute capability 7.0+ <https://developer.nvidia.com/cuda-gpus>`_
  * CUDA 11.2-11.8, 12.0-12.5
  * Python version 3.10, 3.11, or 3.12
  * NetworkX version 3.0 or newer in order to use use the nx-cuGraph backend.
-NetworkX version 3.4 or newer is recommended. (`see below <#cugraph-using-networkx-code>`).
+NetworkX version 3.4 or newer is recommended. (`see below <nx_cugraph/index.rst>`_).

 Installation
 The latest RAPIDS System Requirements documentation is located `here <https://docs.rapids.ai/install#system-req>`_.